julianghionoiu/web-accelerate-blog/source/_posts/2018-04-10-proof-that-10x-developers-exist.md

 A more interesting question is what difference should we expect in the real world.

-If we visualise this as a chart, we immediately notice the normal distribution.
+If we visualise this as a chart, we immediately notice the normal bell curve distribution.
 ![Distribution of challenge time](/content/banded_distribution_of_performance.png)

 Given that around half of the people are situated in the middle bands ( the 1.5x ) we can draw the conclusion that 2x and 3x differences are quite common.